mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-A collection of all defined [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel')s.
+A collection of all defined [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe')s.
 This collection is the source of truth about biome for the rest of the library, something like a color palette that other classes can paint with.